garylirocks/quickrefs/azure.markdown

 - An email address can be associated with more than one tenant (and you can switch from one to another);
 - Each tenant has an _account owner_;

+### Regions

+- Bring applications closer to users
+- Offer data residency, compliance and resiliency options
+- A region contains at least one, but potentially multiple datacenters (Availability Zones)
+- Some services or features are only available in certain regions: such as specific VM sizes or storage types
+- Some services are global: Azure AD, DNS, Traffic Manager
+- Each regions is paired with another region within the same geography, making a **regional pair**
+  - Physical isolation
+  - Replication: Geo-Redundant Storage provide automatic replication to the paired region
+  - Recovery order: one region is prioritized out of every pair
+  - Sequential updates
+  - Data residency

 ### Management groups

 ![Management groups](images/azure_management-groups.png)